Event Dates

 - This weekend of fun was originally started as a dinner party given by a few people to honor their friends and loved ones who had died from AIDS and has become the single largest cumulative donor to Project Lazarus since the agency’s inception.

-- Awaiting schedule and venues for the 2024 edition.
+- Awaiting theme and full program for the 2026 edition.

 Second Line at the Halloween Parade

-- Sunday: HNO stands out from the rest of America’s LGBTQ Halloween festivals thanks to its post-tea dance tradition: a second line through the French Quarter.
+- Sunday – Awaiting dates – HNO stands out from the rest of America’s LGBTQ Halloween festivals thanks to its post-tea dance tradition: a second line through the French Quarter.

 - This classic New Orleans happening is a joyous procession that usually takes place after funerals.
 Rather than mourn death, a second line chooses to celebrate life, an appropriate homage to the origins of Queer Christmas.